harish-garg/harish/source/_posts/GPT-3-NextJS-React-Starterkit.md

 That led me to believe there should be a starterkit for building GPT-3 Powered Apps.

 Hence,  am building a startkit for GPT-3 Powered Apps.
 This one uses NextJS/ React / JS.
+Note: This will not be released as Open Source.

 ## What you will get
 - Source Code for an app that covers mutiple use cases for GPT-3 for NextJS/ReactJS Stack